Who we are

 About the Award and Eligibility

-The ASP Book Prize is an annual award that recognizes an outstanding monograph or edition published in the previous three years by an ASP member.
+The ASP Book Prize is an annual award that recognizes an outstanding papyrological monograph or edition published by one of our members.
 It carries an honorarium of $1,500.

 The award is selected by a committee of three members and is presented at the Society’s annual meeting.
-Books published in the three calendar years preceding the year of award – in print and/or in electronic format – are eligible for consideration.
-Thus, the inaugural award (2026) will consider books published in 2023, 2024, and 2025.
+Books published in the year of the award or one of the two years preceding – in print and/or in electronic format – are eligible for consideration, including books previously nominated for the prize.
 To be considered eligible, candidates must have been ASP members in good standing during the years under consideration.
 The work chosen to receive the award will not have appeared in substantially the same form in an earlier publication, and it will either make substantive use of evidence preserved on papyri, ostraca, or tablets, or will comprise an edition or editions of texts preserved on such media.